Rodalies de Catalunya: Future fleet

 Manufactured by Alstom at the Santa Perpètua de Mogoda plant, the series is based on the Alstom Coradia family.
 The units are 6 car compositions featuring both 1-floor and 2-floor passenger cars (the latter being the 2 middle cars).
 The units are 100 meters in length, have a top speed of 140 km/h and capacity for 905 passengers.
 The trains feature two train protection systems, ASFA and ETCS.

-2018 and 2019 derailments
+Major incidents

+The Castelldefels train accident took place on June 23, 2010, soon after the current Rodalies network started operation.
+12 people died as they crossed the tracks in Platja de Castelldefels station and were struck by an Alaris express train.
+The victims had just descended from a Rodalies train and were unable to see the other train coming on the opposite track.

 On 20 November 2018, a train on the R4 line derailed due to a landslide between the Vacarisses and Vacarisses Torreblanca stations, causing one death and 49 injuries.
 Another derailment on the same line occurred on 8 February 2019 between Sant Vicenç de Castellet and Manresa, killing the driver and injuring several other people.

+The infrastructure of several lines on the network was damaged by the storm Gloria in January 2020, with a bridge over the Tordera river collapsing on the R1 line near Malgrat de Mar.

+On September 10, 2023, four people died as they were struck by a train while they attempted to cross the tracks of the R3 line near Montmeló.

+On May 12, 2024, a copper theft near Montcada Bifurcació station caused a fire that damaged critical electrical infrastructure, which led to a collapse of the entire Rodalies network.
+Coinciding with the 2024 Catalan regional election, the massive disruption caused by the incident initially led to suspicions of sabotage.

+The Rodalies network was affected by the 2025 Iberian Peninsula blackout, with full service resuming 48 hours after the initial power outage.

+Gelida train derailment

+On January 20, 2026, a retaining wall collapsed under a highway underpass on the R4 line, between the stations of Gelida and Sant Sadurní d'Anoia.
+The wall collapsed as a Class 447 train passed, causing it to derail and killing a trainee driver who was traveling in the driver's cab.
+On the same day, several more incidents were reported throughout the network due to extreme weather, including another derailment on the R1 line near Tordera which caused no victims.
+All rail service was suspended on the Rodalies network the next day.